dmbarbour/wikilon/docs/Runtime.md

 Long term, I'd like to properly bootstrap Awelon, and have it self-compile with its own compiler and runtime.
 Hopefully, the short and mid term solutions can provide a scaffolding here.

 *Notes:* It seems feasible to leverage `plugins` as a lightweight approach for hot swapping the reference dictionaries.
 We might also use `compact` to reduce GC overheads for static indexes.

-## Dictionary Indexing

-I must efficiently index a dictionary to:

-* find definition, given a word
-* find references to a word or annotation
-* find words with common suffix (or prefix)

-For efficient import/export of dictionaries, I want want to preserve structure of dictionary resources.

-But it is feasible to operate mostly off the indexes, and to generate a new dictionary resource that represents the same dictionaries more efficiently.
-Importantly, such indices must be incremental and composable, such that a composition of patches can be indexed by a function composing their indices.
-Structure sharing, so updates aren't scattered throughout the dictionary, may also be valuable.

-All of this suggests use of trees or tries to me.
-Tries, unlike most search trees, have a nice property of fully deterministic structure based on the *elements* they contain rather than their update order.
-I lean in favor of tries to improve structure sharing between independently developed dictionaries.

-* to find a definition, use trie from word to definition
-* to find clients, use trie from word to a set of words
-* one trie encodes words backwards for suffix lookups
-* set of words is encoded as a trie, using keys only

-During evaluation, I'll probably need to maintain another index for cached evaluations, localization of words, etc. - again, having a lot of structure sharing would be convenient.

-Tries require a lot of references between tree nodes, which seems a problem given 60-byte resource IDs.
-Use of stowage size heuristics - e.g. don't stow anything smaller than 256 or 512 bytes - might help by collapsing smaller nodes.

-All of this involves a lot of references between index nodes.
-Of course, when references are large secure hashes, having lots of small nodes is problematic.
-This can be mitigated using stowage style heuristics, deciding whether to collapse a node based on its apparent size.

-Definitions could be included directly, again via stowage, instead of a `(resource, offset)` indirection.
-This would be important if we wish to share structure of indices independtly of dictionary update order or patch structure.

-Anyhow, the runtime will need to be relatively good at working with tries and stowage.

-## Concurrent Update

-A context shall represent a transaction on the dictionary, in the sense that it may conflict with updates from other contexts on the same dictionary.

-It seems feasible to model discretionary locks within a dictionary.
-Or to keep some form of write journal, to support DVCS-style workspaces with fork and ad-hoc merge.
-But such features won't be supported by the runtime.

 ## API Concepts